scipy-conference/scipy_proceedings/papers/james_bergstra_skdata/james_bergstra_skdata.rst

 loading media collections that include files with non-homogeneous formats, encoding types, sampling frequencies, color spaces, and so on can be awkward.

+One of the main reasons for developing and releasing SkData was to save scientists the trouble of re-writing scripts to make sense of data set files.
-The idea of the low-level data set class's ``meta`` attribute is that the logic for populating that attribute encapsulates the idiosyncrasies of the data sets so that relevant data and meta-data is made available to higher-level calling code via appropriate Python data structures such as lists, dictionaries, NumPy ``ndarray`` objects, Panda data frames, or perhaps PyTables ``Table`` objects.
+A low-level data set module should include the logic for reading, walking, parsing, etc. any and all raw archive files.
+This logic should turning those raw archive files into appropriate Python data structures such as lists, dictionaries, NumPy arrays, Panda data frames, and/or PyTables ``Table`` objects.
-The sordid details of parsing e.g. ad-hoc text files and turning them into appropriate data structures is encapsulated in the submodules of the SkData library.

-In the case of the LFW data set class, the ``meta`` attribute is computed by parsing a few text files and walking the directory structure within ``LFW.home()``.
+For example, the low-level LFW data set class's ``meta`` attribute is computed by parsing a few text files and walking the directory structure within ``LFW.home()``.
-The ``meta`` property enumerates what images are present, how large they are, what color space they use, and what individual is in each image.
+The ``meta`` property is a list of dictionaries enumerating what images are present, how large they are, what color space they use, and the name of the individual in each image.
-It does not include all the pixel data because, in our judgement, it was too big.
+It does not include all the pixel data because, in our judgement, the pixel data required a lot of memory and could be handled another way.
 Access to the pixel data is provided via an indirect load-on-demand mechanism described below (see the section on the *lazy array*).

-In the case of the LFW data set, an additional method called ``parse_pairs_file`` helps to parse some additional text files that describe the train/test splits that the LFW authors recommend using for the development and evaluation of algorithms.
+The LFW low-level module contains an additional method called ``parse_pairs_file`` which parses some additional archived text files that describe the train/test splits that the LFW authors recommend using for the development and evaluation of algorithms.
 This may seem ad-hoc, and indeed it is.
 Low-level modules are meant to be particular to individual data sets, and not standardized.